PandasThumb/pandasthumb.github.io/_posts/2016/2017-12-23-we-believe-in-dinosaurs.md

 <img src="/uploads/2016/We_Believe_in_Dinosaurs_600.jpg" alt="Dinosaur" />
 </figure>

-The new film, "We believe in dinosaurs," follows the construction of the [Ark "replica"](https://pandasthumb.org/archives/2016/04/the-ark-park-is.html) for several years and features Dan Phelps, who has often provided [fodder](https://pandasthumb.org/archives/2012/08/behind-the-scen.html) for Panda's Thumb, and David MacMillan, the former creationist who wrote a [series](https://pandasthumb.org/archives/2014/05/understanding-c.html) for Panda's Thumb, as well as Doug Henderson, who fabricated many of the dinosaurs and other exhibits in the Ark "replica."
+The new film, "We believe in dinosaurs," follows the construction of the [Ark "replica"](https://pandasthumb.org/archives/2016/04/the-ark-park-is.html) in Kentucky for several years and features Dan Phelps, who has often provided [fodder](https://pandasthumb.org/archives/2012/08/behind-the-scen.html) for Panda's Thumb; and David MacMillan, the former creationist who wrote a [series](https://pandasthumb.org/archives/2014/05/understanding-c.html) for Panda's Thumb; as well as Doug Henderson, who fabricated many of the dinosaurs and other exhibits in the Ark "replica."
 Mr. Phelps also posted an [article](https://ncse.com/library-resource/kentucky-gets-ark-shaped-second-creation-museum) describing his visit to the Ark Park on the website of the [National Center for Science Education](https://ncse.com).

 The filmmakers, Clayton Brown and Monica Ross, investigated "America's troubled, strange, confusing relationship with science," says [Linda Blackford](http://www.kentucky.com/news/local/education/article119659733.html) in the Lexington *Herald-Leader*.
 Mr. Brown and Ms. Ross followed the construction of the Ark "replica" for three years, and their film is now entering the final stages.
 Previous films by the same company, 137 Films, incidentally, include "The Atom Smashers," which ran on PBS, and "The Believers," which is now streaming on Amazon Prime and Hulu.